innocentinnox/dev-ops/cloud-panel/backup-automation-customization.md

 ---

-## 2. Customizing Remote Backup Frequency
+## 2. Customizing CloudPanel Remote Backup Frequency

 The CloudPanel GUI may limit the frequency of remote backups.
 To set custom intervals, you can directly edit the cron job responsible for remote backups.